RECUR360 Announces Integrated Partnership with Maverick Payments

 New Partnership Expands Integrated Payment Platforms

-/EIN News/ -- LOS ANGELES, Sept.
-19, 2022 (GLOBE NEWSWIRE) -- RECUR360, #1776 on the 2022 Inc5000 annual list, is now integrated into the Maverick Payments gateway, #304 on the 2022 Inc5000 annual list.
+CALABASAS, CA, UNITED STATES, September 19, 2022 /EINPresswire.com/ -- RECUR360, #1776 on the 2022 Inc5000 annual list, is now integrated into the Maverick Payments gateway, #304 on the 2022 Inc5000 annual list.
 This integration enables all of Maverick’s 20,000+ merchants and their customers to use RECUR360’s powerful automation platform for both Credit Card and ACH (eCheck) Processing.
 RECUR360 automates your accounts receivable, recurring invoicing and payment processing, subscription billing for SaaS based companies and other workflows by simplifying the generation, management, and reporting on monthly transactions.
 Their solution includes automatic late fees, convenience fees, net terms & early pay discounts and fully integrates with QuickBooks Desktop and Online along with having an open API for 3rd party software integrations.

 “We are beyond thrilled to add RECUR360 as an integrated partner to the Maverick platform, enabling our network of partners and resellers to easily leverage RECUR360’s payments invoicing automation solution for both credit card and ACH payment processing through Maverick,” said Ben Griefer, COO of Maverick Payments.
 “The experience, service level, and automation technology that RECUR360 oﬀers merchants combined with the lightning-fast onboarding of the Maverick Dashboard is a massive win for our sales partners.”